kbialek/deye-inverter-mqtt/.github/ISSUE_TEMPLATE/help-wanted.md

 ---
-name: Help wanted template
+name: Help wanted
-about: Describe your problem
+about: Describe your problem, so I try to help you
 title: ''
 labels: help wanted
 assignees: ''